My name is Michael Cooley.

 I began publication of The Pettit Correspondent in 1988 and took up computer programming again.
 Publication of the National Queries Forum began in 1989 after leaving my management job at the Nickelodeon Theatres.
 NQF was sold to another publisher in the summer of 1994 and Genealogy Online hit the Net in November of that year.
 After a great deal of development and exposure, I sold the website to Rootsweb in March, 2000.
 I was the technical support manager for zNET Internet Services for five years beginning in 1995 and joined DSL.net (now MegaPath) in July 2000.
 I managed its "legacy" tech support department (read tycho.net) and performed the standard 9 to 6 gig until being laid off (along with the rest of the Santa Cruz office) only one week before my first anniversary date.
 The following five and a half years I worked at Cruzio and I served on the Santa Cruz Track Club's board of directors from 1998 to about 2002, for which I hosted and maintained the club's web page for several years.
 I worked intermittently with Santa Cruz County Elections between January, 2008 and June 2009 and later served on the board for the Cooley Family Association of America (2011-2014).

 I moved to Humboldt county, California on July 3, 2009, returned to school, received two A.A. degrees from College of the Redwoods, and a B.A. in history from Humboldt State University.
-I'm now pursuing an online Master's in creative writing through Southern New Hampshire University.
-If things go as planned I'll graduate in 2017.
-In the meantime, I work as an instructor for the Osher Lifelong Learning Institute (OLLI) at HSU where I offer classes in genealogy, genetic genealogy, history and cinema.
+In December 2017, I received an MA in English (with an emphasis in creative nonfiction writing) from Southern New Hampshire University.
+Since 2012, I've worked as an instructor for the Osher Lifelong Learning Institute (OLLI) at HSU where I offer classes in genealogy, genetic genealogy, history, and cinema.
 I'm also the admin for nine surname DNA projects through FamilyTreeDNA.
 I started a blog on the subject in April 2016, and have just finished writing a suite of perl scripts that parses SAM files, spitting out known and novel SNPs. . . .
 Really, this is good stuff. :-)

 More than you will ever care to know. -->